ofts-cqm/StardewValley-Agenda/README.md

 * Holidays (include night market) and Birthdays are on the Agenda by default.
 Marriages are currently not but will come soon.

 * You can edit the agenda by clicking the cell, and a new menu will pop up.
 You can edit the title and the note by clicking the line/box.
 You cannot edit the birthdays and Festivals since they are default.
 If the text overflows it will be cut off but it will still be recorded.

+### Trigger:
+- You can choose the condition, time, and count.
+- Once your condition is met, it will be "triggered", with a special pop-up notification
+- Common condition include Monday - Sunday, rainy days (both island and mainland) and sunny days, lucky days and unlucky days
+- Time can be "before", "on", or  "after"
+- count can be "next one" to "next ten", or "every"
+- An example of trigger can be found in the image page.
+- You have 14 triggers (meaning you can at most set 14 triggers)
+- The trigger page can be found after the Winter page.

+- After open the trigger editing page, you can found the current trigger on the third line.
+Just click what you want to change to edit.

+- There will be a notification if your current trigger is invalid

+- Don't worry, trigger won't involve any kind of programming.
+You just choose the time, count, and condition that best fit your need.

 * The content is always auto saved so you don't need to worry about losing your progress. (but the main save is updated once a day)